-- \ Individual members of the committee are given resource assignments in each field of service, acting as informed contacts for area subcommittees. - \ Regional committees regularly organize service forums to highlight and increase skills in various fields.
-Forum subjects range from running effective NA meetings to starting and coordinating area subcommittee work. - \ The regional assembly, conducted at least once a year by the RSC, brings group representatives together with the region's World Service Conference delegate to address issues affecting the fellowship worldwide.
+- Individual members of the committee are given resource assignments in each field of service, acting as informed contacts for area subcommittees. - Regional committees regularly organize service forums to highlight and increase skills in various fields.
+Forum subjects range from running effective NA meetings to starting and coordinating area subcommittee work. - The regional assembly, conducted at least once a year by the RSC, brings group representatives together with the regional delegate to address issues affecting the fellowship worldwide.